muwerk/mupplet-display/extras/display-matrix-notes.md

 It is also possible to create content using this topic hierarchy.
 In this case all program item values are taken from the default settings.

+#### Jumping to Program Items ####

+Program items are presented in the order they are created in the program list but it is possible to jump directly to a program item.
+This can be achieved by sending a message with the following topic:

+`<mupplet-name>/display/items/<item-name>/jump`

+On success the system returns the current program item in the topic:

+`<mupplet-name>/display/items/<item-name>`

 #### Removing Program Items ####